Gaza genocide: European Union

 The European Union was accused of potential complicity after it did not suspend the EU-Israel Association Agreement.
 Secretary General of Amnesty International Agnès Callamard said the EU was giving Israel a "green light" to continue its genocide and was at "risk of complicity in Israel's actions".
 The Rights Forum said the decision was "shameless complicity in genocide".
+In March 2024, Oxfam and several other non-governmental organisations released a statement detailing their intention to sue Denmark to prevent arms sales to Israel, warning that by selling arms Denmark was "complicit in violations of international humanitarian law ... and a plausible genocide".